 Alan Pardew was clearly not impressed with what he saw in the first half.
 And Wilfried Zaha and Glenn Murray have both come off.
 Jordon Mutch and Dwight Gayle, who recently rejected a move to Championship side Bristol City, come on.

-“You can see there’s a lot of work and effort going into the game from Villa, but they’re just lacking a bit of quality.
-Palace carry a threat – they’ll trouble anybody with the pace they’ve got with their front four.”
+- Quote Message: “You can see there’s a lot of work and effort going into the game from Villa, but they’re just lacking a bit of quality.
+Palace carry a threat – they’ll trouble anybody with the pace they’ve got with their front four.” from Paul Franks - BBC WM 95.6 summariser at the game

 BBC Match of the Day commentator